Monitor Windvane - FAQ's

 While the idea of an offset mount is appealing to some because of their boarding ladder or open transom, we strongly advise that a windvane - any windvane, from any manufacturer - be installed on boat centerline.
 When heeled over on a reach or upwind with off center mounting, the paddle would be too deep on one tack and potentially entirely out of the water on the other, which could be disastrous.

-Instead of offsetting, we recommend using our SwingGate mount for your Monitor, allowing you to open the transom “gate” to take full advantage of your swim platform without having to favor one tack over the other.
+Instead of offsetting, we recommend using our SwingGate mount for your Monitor, which allows you to open the transom “gate” to take full advantage of your swim platform without having to favor one tack over the other.

 Regardless of the offset question, the crew of a cruising boat needs to be able to board from mid-ships.
 You can’t assume that sea state will permit crew recovery from the transom.
 If it was rough enough to have a man overboard it’s likely going to be too rough to come up the transom.
 We strongly recommend the use of a mid-ships boarding ladder like those manufactured by Mystic Stainless and sold be Scanmar.